scottgal/mostlylucid.pagingtaghelper/docs/getting-started.md

 This guide will walk you through setting up and using the Mostlylucid Paging TagHelper in your ASP.NET Core application.

+> **Upgrading from pre-v1?** Great news! v1.0 is 100% backward compatible.
+Just update your NuGet package and you're done.
+All existing code will continue to work without any changes.
+[See migration guide](migration-v1.md)

 ## Installation

 Install via NuGet Package Manager: